Example of Creating a Cube

 1. Make sure that the repository contains the dictionaries:

-After executing the steps the general cube wizard dialog box opens:
+After executing the steps the standard cube wizard opens:

-The left part of the page shows the hierarchical list containing all tables and their fields.
-The right part of the dialog box contains a list of cube facts.
+The left part of the wizard shows the hierarchical list containing all tables and their fields.
+The right part of the wizard contains a list of cube facts.

-Link facts and corresponding data table fields in this dialog box.
-To do this, select the tables: Annual Data, Quarterly Data and Monthly Data in the left part of the dialog box.
-Then drag the Value field of each table to the Value factor.
+Bind facts and corresponding data table fields on the Values tab.
+To do this, in the list on the left select the tables Annual Data, Quarterly Data, and Monthly Data.
+Then bind the Value field of each table to the Value fact by clicking the Bind button or by dragging the field to the required fact.

-This wizard page is used to determine a list of dictionaries that included into a cube, and to bind them to data tables.
+On the wizard page determine a list of the dictionaries, on which the cube is based, and bind them to data tables.

 Click the Add button to add dictionaries.
-A standard dialog box for selecting a dictionary opens:
+The Select Object dialog box opens:

 Select the following dictionaries:

-Bind the data table fields to dictionary levels.
-To do this, specify the index links for each dimension, and then bind required table fields to the selected index.
-To determine a link by index, double-click the icon next to the required dimension in the Cube Dimensions list.
-The Select Index dialog box opens:
+Bind data table fields to dictionary levels.
+To do this, specify the index links for each dimension and then bind required table fields to the selected index.
+To determine a link by index, select the Select Index item and select index in the drop-down list.

 Drag the required table field to the dimension index.